adaanene/project_7-Devops_Tooling_Website_Solution/project_9.md

     ![send_artifacts](./screenshots_9/send_artifacts_over_ssh.png)

-6. Now test the configuration.
-Change a file in README.md (or any file) in your GitHub repository and commit.
+6. Now test the configuration - change a file in README.md (or any file) in your GitHub repository and commit.

     A new job will be started by webhook and once successful the console output of the job will show something like this